NITHIN-KESHAV/CateLytics/README.md

 needs for highly regarded goods.
-More so, CateLytics wishes to make customers’ choices easier, rather than relying on traditional product descriptions or ratings, to an educated, moral purchase based on actual user feedback and sentiment.
+More so, CateLytics wishes to make customers’ choices easier, rather than relying on traditional product descriptions or ratings, to an educated, moral purchase based on actual user feedback and sentiment by using natural language queries through a Chatbot.